schollz/closestmatch/README.md

 <p align="center">Golang library for fuzzing matching within a set of strings :poodle:</a></p>

-*closestmatch* is a simple library for finding the closest match in a set of strings.
+*closestmatch* is a simple and *fast* library for finding the closest match in a set of strings.
 This is useful if you want the user to input a string and then find a key in a database that is closest to the user input.
+Works better than Levenshtein in many cases.

 ## How does this work?